how to fix dimples in resin cover

 UV resin’s fast curing time and clarity make it an excellent choice for projects that require precision and a crystal-clear finish.
 Here are some common uses that will not normally get pits and divots.
 Keep in mind that UV resin is for small projects, not large pours or deep pours.

-3. Encapsulating Objects: UV resin can be used to encapsulate and preserve objects within clear resin.
+You can use UV resin to encapsulate and preserve objects within clear resin.
 This is often seen in projects like paperweights with embedded flowers or keepsakes.

 Some Common Uses For Epoxy Resin